Field Day 2024

 • We will pursue available bonus points, including public information table, educational activity, safety officer, media publicity, ARRL bulletin, message to Section Manager, satellite contact, as well as a GOTA (Get On The Air) station for new or non-licensed hams.

-• Feel free to not operate but observe.
-On-air operators would also welcome the help of “loggers” those who input the call sign and exchange information for each contact.
+• Feel free to operate or observe.
+On-air operators would also welcome the help of “loggers”; those who input the call sign and exchange information for each contact.

 • Food and drink is BYO